MicrosoftDocs/dynamics-365-supply-chain-insights/articles/entities.md

 #### Order line

-An *order line* entity captures order line details for each purchase and sales order.
+An *OrderLine* entity captures order line details for each purchase and sales order.

 | Attribute                          | Description | Type | Required |
 |------------------------------------|-------------|------|----------|